 We are now offering grants to accelerate projects that are already underway.
 For example, if you are writing an academic article with a clear path to publishing, or need to get a few more components for a DIY project with relevance to our mission, we would be happy to help you get over the threshold and help you succeed.
-Grants, if awarded, are for $4,000.
-While we hope $4,000 is able to substantially accelerate your project, we know many types of research are expensive.
+Grants, if awarded, are for $4,000 by default (but we permit some flexibility depending on needs and merits).
+While we hope this amount is able to substantially accelerate your project, we know many types of research are expensive.
 We will still be happy if the funding helps as part of a larger effort.

 We have no restrictions on eligibility of who may apply, with the exception of people who are employees or board members of the FFF.
 People with or without university affiliations, as well as representatives of companies or other entities, are welcome to apply.
 While we don’t require anything specific, your qualifications and access to facilities should be sufficient to give us high confidence your project can succeed.

 The use of funding is restricted to cover the activities described in your application.
 If your research is being done at a research institution or university, and that entity carves out a slice of the grant for overhead costs, that must be described as part of your application.

 Applications are evaluated on a rolling basis.
 We should generally be able to get back to you with a decision well within 4-6 weeks of your submission.

 In order to apply, please submit the following to us using email at [email protected]:

 - Expected deliverable or outcome: Journal publication, proof-of-concept device, computer program, whitepaper, resource or database, equipment for a larger project, etc. (2-5 sentences)